Dieser Artikel ist auch verfügbar in: German

-Millions of people are adjusting to the new norm of working from home, separated from team members yet staying connecting via endless video calls meetings.
+Millions of people are adjusting to the new norm of working from home, separated from team members yet staying connecting via remote meetings or video calls.
 The casual interactions and quick taps on the shoulder have been replaced with scheduled catch ups and meetings, leaving many feeling exhausted and less productive.
 Which is why the old adage work smarter, not harder has never been more important.
 Instead of doing things the way they’ve always been done, it’s time to look at ways of improving and embracing new tools and technology to help you work smarter.

 Conceptboard’s virtual whiteboard is a great tool to use to collaborate remotely, but it is also a great tool to help you conduct remote meetings as it allows for real-time participation for up to 100 participants.
 On top of that, we’ve developed a massive library of business templates you can use to help you collaborate virtually.

 Here are our top six remote meetings templates you can use to help plan, organize, and facilitate your remote meetings.

 - Remote meeting canvas template